-Our emissions from heating and cooling, emergency electricity generation and from use of fuels in machinery and vehicles to reach 12200 tonnes in 2021.
+Our emissions from heating and cooling, emergency electricity generation and from use of fuels in machinery and vehicles reached 9100 tonnes in 2022.

-We will gradually intensify emission reduction measures, however the financial situation permitting, as the corona pandemic has impacted Finavia's capacity to invest and increase operative costs.
+We will gradually intensify emission reduction measures, however the financial situation permitting, as the COVID19 pandemic and hostile activities in Eastern Europe have impacted Finavia's capacity to invest and to increase operative costs.